hamk-business-information-technology/os/docs/HAMK_BASIC_Software_MacUsers.md

 The following guidelines utilize the **[brew](https://brew.sh/) package manager** for **macOS** to install several applications that are used in different modules in HAMK.

+## Step 0

+Make sure that your computer meets HAMK BYOD requirements.
+You can find the requirements from [here](https://www.hamk.fi/en/student-pages/it-services-for-students/it-rules-and-guidelines/).
+Main requirements is to have 16GB of memory for virtualization and development.

 ## Step 1: Installing Apple development environment Xcode and Brew

 ### Requirements